GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 GOOS=windows go build ./cmd/otelopscol
 ```

-Alternatively, you can generate a [googet](https://github.com/google/googet) package by running `make build-goo`.
+Alternatively, you can generate a [googet](https://github.com/google/googet) package, which includes a configuration file compatible with Google Cloud Monitoring, by running `make build-goo`.
 This is the packaging method used to install the Collector on Windows GCE VMs.

 ### Other Operating Systems